 The physics community does not have a group like Astronomy Allies — but it could use one, says Julia Thom-Levy, an associate professor of physics at Cornell University and adviser to the school’s women in physics group, whose membership includes faculty, staff, and students in physics and applied physics departments.
 Levy also participates in the APS Physics Department Climate Site Visits, a program that works to improve the culture for women and minorities in national labs and universities.
 “There are clear policies and clear expectations in most places that [harassment] is absolutely unacceptable,” Thom-Levy says.
 However, the networks in place to report harassment aren’t so clear.
 She says that people need a safe place to report their experiences and that the information is given to the right administrative levels.

 “The most powerful thing is when senior people talk about [harassment and assault],” says a physics graduate student who attends a Tier 1 research university.
-This student, who spoke under conditions of anonymity because she did not want to damage her career, was raped by her adviser as a second-year graduate student.
+This student, who spoke under conditions of anonymity because she did not want to damage her career, says she was raped by her adviser as a second-year graduate student.